 Moreover, to estimate the level and scope of networks within the countries and to approximate the level of connection with other national stakeholders, the online survey asked the experts to provide information about the number of companies/institutions that have cooperated with the country for mutation breeding, dissemination of mutant varieties, and contribution to knowledge and the approximate number of donors that have provided funding to research projects since 2000.
-As a result, approximately, 493 companies/institutions have cooperated with the partner countries in the dissemination of mutant varietes and about 85 donors have provided funds since 2000.
-As it can be observed in the chart below, the level of cooperation and networking within countries varies between partners.
-From the 19 countries, only 3 - Cambodia, Myanmar, and Palau - have not had reported any relationship with other institutions or donors within their countries.
+Survey responses indicate that approximately 493 companies/institutions have cooperated with the partner countries in the dissemination of mutant varietes and about 85 donors have provided funds since 2000.
+As can be observed in the chart below, the level of cooperation and networking within countries varies between partners.
+From the 19 countries, only three - Cambodia, Myanmar, and Palau - did not report any relationship with other institutions or donors within their countries.
 For the other partners who have established cooperation with other national organizations, Bangladesh and China are the ones with a larger network of collaboration with other institutions, 150 and 100 respectively.
 As for the number of donors who have provided funding for research projects, since 2000, China, Pakistan, and India have reported 20, 15, and 10 fundings from donors respectively.
 From the countries that reported a collaboration with either a donor or an insitution, only Thailand have not received funding from any donors.

 Figure X. Number of institutions and donors that have cooperated for mutation breeding by country